yuxi-liu-wired/cheela/src/dragonsegg/interaction6.md

 Yet he knew that, although the human might receive some limited notoriety for breaking the cryptocode to the antigravity section, it would give no real consolation to the person who, after all, had come in second best.

-"They are so brave&mdash;so noble&mdash;those Slow Ones," thought Super-Fluid, as he approached the construction site for the antigravity machine.
+"They are so brave---so noble---those Slow Ones," thought Super-Fluid, as he approached the construction site for the antigravity machine.

 Helium-Two, Project Manager of the Negative Gravity Test Project, watched the wrinkled figure of the elderly scientist approach.
 According to reports, the Aged One still had enough juice left in him to take an interest in his earlier scientific exploits, even though he had served a full stint at the hatching pens.
 He had been expecting a wrinkled, but still perky Aged One; but what was coming toward him was the sorriest, most dejected cheela he had ever seen since he had been hatched.
 There must be something wrong.